 So are you hooked?
 I’m sure you’re now wondering, “Okay.
 What does this cost?”
 So I think you’ll be pleasantly surprised.
 Our peer-to-peer service is set up on either a monthly or quarterly pricing structure, 229 a month or 597 a quarter.
 There are no long-term contracts in Qgiv.
 And you have the flexible of upgrading and downgrading your Qgiv account based on your organization’s fundraising initiatives.
 If you’re only having a campaign for Giving Tuesday, need peer-to-peer for a month, no problem.
 5K registration for six months, cool, pay the monthly quarterly costs that are needed for your fundraising initiatives, and then you can downgrade afterward.
 There’s no questions asked.
 And to top it all off, you’ll receive all of the features of our start package along with your peer-to-peer features that we showcase today, which includes unlimited donation and standard event registration forms.

 Data.
 Of course, having data is crucial because of the integration with Bloomerang.
 But what I’m so happy to tell you guys right now Qgiv is giving all of our clients the data package for free until 2021.
 So it’s just our way of making sure that you have the ability to export what you need, try it out, see if you like it.
-And you can actually have benefit not only to the CRM integration with Bloomerang, but it allows for email integrations, custom reporting, donor summaries, even an offline donation import, and some advanced statistics that I think you guys will enjoy the longer that you are with Qgiv to see lapsed donors and additional stats on those constituents.
+And you can actually have benefit not only to the CRM integration with Bloomerang, but it allows for email integrations, custom reporting, donor summaries, even an offline donation import, and some advanced peer-to-peer fundraising statistics that I think you guys will enjoy the longer that you are with Qgiv to see lapsed donors and additional stats on those constituents.
 But honestly, we offer so much more than peer-to-peer and data integrations.
 We actually have a comprehensive suite of really powerful online fundraising tools, including donation forms, event registration, text fundraising and messaging, of course, peer-to-peer, and our newest addition auctions with mobile bidding.

 Our CRM integrations like Bloomerang will allow for organizations like you to be able to save time and easily export your donor data from Qgiv into more multiple third-party systems, including other email automation systems like MailChimp or Constant Contact and QuickBooks for accounting purposes.
 All of this is going to ensure that you have what you need when you need it without having to dance between many tabs and systems on your computer.
 You also have the ability to check out our new matching gift integrations with double the donation and have data which expands your reach even further into company-matching opportunities.